Shopping

 • Material riser blocks (small black plastic blocks to lift your material)

-Enabling the laser driver – The Red Reset Button
+Enabling the SI Module – The Red Reset Button

 To enable the driver you need to follow a sequence for safety.
 There are two safety features required by the Federal Government that you will need to know about.
 The key switch and the red reset button.
 Here is the sequence you need to follow to turn the laser driver on.